chenchao666/Paper-reading/README.md

 * Learning to Navigate for Fine-grained Classification
 * Multiple Granularity Descriptors for Fine-grained Categorization
 * Age and Gender Recognition in the Wild with Deep Attention
+* DEX: Deep EXpectation of apparent age from a single image

+## Weakly supervised localization
 * Learning Deep Features for Discriminative Localization
-* DEX: Deep EXpectation of apparent age from a single image
+* Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

 ## Few shot